 We asked each of our 2016 summer interns to respond to their time in Three Rivers.
-Below is Lauren Otto’s reflection:
+Below is Chelsea Smith’s reflection:

 My summer in Three Rivers gave me a glimpse into community life and left me eager to experience more.
 During my time with *cino, I stepped into a community that overflowed with creativity, joy, work, and rest.
 My role in the community manifested itself in many ways, mostly revolving around time and food.
 I grew food, cooked food, and shared food.
 I co-planned community events and enjoyed time with community members.

 In college, I studied community development, so I came into this internship with some expectations of what I would learn and do.
 In many ways, working with *cino exceeded and reconstructed those expectations.
 Prior to this past summer, I would have said that I desired a lifestyle without rhythm and regularity.
 I liked switching things up and not falling into the same weekly routine.
 But I have grown to miss Monday night gatherings at the Riv, Tuesday “Garden of Your Mind” meetings, Wednesday communal work and pizza nights, etc. I realized during my *cino internship that rhythm is a sacred part of community.
 Gathering together regularly and sharing time (and food!) together is essential for building relationships and connections, especially when spending time in public spaces.
 These predictable gathering times were refreshing and restful times of my week.